LevanVans/simpleForum/README.md

 Authenticated users can write Comments for any posts .
 Edit and delete (Just only their comments )

-All users can use Search bar (Search will be completed by Topic , Post and Tag)
+Users can use Search bar

 You can categorize posts by Topics